cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 ---

 I'm a software engineer at heart.
-As such, a big chunk of my world revolves around solving problems with code.
+Consequently, a big chunk of my world revolves around solving problems with code.
-Lately, though, I've found myself avoiding writing code (and everything else with a text format).
+Lately, though, I've found myself avoiding writing code (and everything else in text format).
-But writing is one of the most gratifying activities for me (once the written piece is done, of course).
+I consider writing as one of the most gratifying activities (once the written piece is done, of course).
 So what has changed?
-I've even lost interest in looking at ~~poorly written~~ API documentation.
+I've even lost interest in looking at ~~poorly written~~ new API documentation.
-Books, articles, and even tweets are starting to be perceived as too large for me now.
+I'm perceiving books, articles, and even tweets as too large and/or out of focus.
-Googling and reading Q&A threads in StackOverflow is becoming less appealing than what they used to be.
+Googling and reading Q&A threads in StackOverflow is less appealing than what it used to be.
-Definitely something is happening, and it's not just the usual slump.
+Definitely something is happening with me, and it's not just the usual slump.
 But at the same time, it looks like my ~~laziness~~ efficiency has increased considerably.
-Contradictory?
+Contradictory, uhm?
-After giving it some thought, I understood what's going on: I'm **transitioning into a prompte**r!
+After giving it some thought, I think to understand what's going on: I'm **transitioning into a prompter**!
 Let me tell you what it is about.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2023/2023-05-27/pino_pizza.jpg alt:"The future of software will have the same destiny that pizza production" %}
   <figcaption class="stroke">
     &#169; Do you know how to make a pizza from scratch?
-I don't, and I'm afraid the same will happen in the software industry.
+I don't, and I'm afraid the same will happen in the software industry: only a few will know!
 Photo of miniature model of the Pizzeria Pino, the fist Stockholm's pizzeria, funded in 1976, and exposed in the <a href="https://maps.app.goo.gl/ohfdw8atqpv2WjiTA">Stockholm Stadsmuseet</a>.
   </figcaption>
 </figure>